Battlefield Mall: History

-On February 6, 2025 Dillard's announced that it would move into the former Sears space on the west side of the mall, consolidating its separate Men's and Women's stores into one larger store.
+On February 6, 2025, Dillard's announced that it would move into the former Sears space on the west side of the mall, consolidating its separate Men's and Women's stores into one larger store.
 The new Dillard's store opened on July 31, 2025.

+In February 2026, it was announced that Dick’s Sporting Goods subsidiary Dick’s House of Sport will be moving in to the former Dillard’s South anchor.